bernardo1024/Sanwaf/README.md

 	<endpoints></endpoints>		- list of endpoints to secure
 					- Endpoints are groupings of parameters so additional validation can occur, such as if a paremeter is required
 					- <uri></uri> defines the endpoint
-					- <strict></strict> indicates to fail if any items specfied are missing or if non-defined items are in the request (missing or extra parms cause failure)
+					- <strict></strict> indicates to fail if any items specfied are missing or if non-defined items are in the request (missing or extra parms cause failure) if the strict element is "true" the request fails if it doesn't have the exact parameter specified in the items list.
+					   Use "<" or "less" to not fail if there are less parameters than specified.
 					- See the Sanwaf-ui & Sanwaf-ui-2-server projects for more information on declaritive data validation
 	<parameters></parameters>	- list of parameters to secure
 	<headers></headers>		- list of headers to secure